zenium-community/zenium/src/test/README.md

 generated pathname within `test_common_Bitcoin Core/`, which in turn is within the system's temporary directory (see [`temp_directory_path`](https://en.cppreference.com/w/cpp/filesystem/temp_directory_path)).
-This data directory looks like a simplified form of the standard `bitcoind` data directory.
+This data directory looks like a simplified form of the standard `zeniumd` data directory.
 Its content will vary depending on the test, but it will always have a `debug.log` file, for example.